larsenjohn/herebyaccident/_posts/2016-04-20-simple-xml-sitemap.md

 # Simple XML sitemap

-Still working on this one, so don't take it too seriously.
-Typically this is needed for large sites or stuff that isn't linked properly.
-Still, they say it's good for newer sites.
+Typically this is needed for very large sites or stuff that isn't linked properly.
+Still, they say it's good for newer sites without many incoming links.
 So it's worth sending up the flagpole.

 A bit about protocol [here](http://www.sitemaps.org/protocol.html) and submitting to Google [here](https://support.google.com/sites/answer/100283?hl=en).